Published By Janet Gershen-Siegel at May 13, 2018

 So here are three vendor accounts that you can use to start to develop your commercial credit.
 Bear in mind: if they say no initially, keep making an effort!

 This company offers for sale shipping, packing, and industrial supplies.
-These include janitorial supplies, shipping boxes, and material handling products such as hand trucks and dollies.
+These include janitorial supplies, shipping boxes, and also material handling products such as hand trucks and dollies.
 Most importantly, they report to Dun and Bradstreet.

 Thus, your company must have a DUNS number before you begin trying to get vendor credit with them.
 Uline will ask for two references and a bank reference.
 Your first few orders might have to be prepaid at the start.
 This is to make sure to get an approval for Net 30 terms.